-The EACH project is one of several curricular interventions undertaken as part of two NSF funded research projects.
-The projects, "Making Sense of Complex Phenomena (MSCP)" (Wilensky, 1997).and "Participatory Simulations" (PS) (Wilensky & Stroup, 1999) share the goal of building computer-based tools and curricula to enable students to explore and make sense of complex systems and to study student sense-making using these tools.
-As part of the MSCP project, we have developed the multi-agent modeling language StarLogoT and as part of the PS project, we have developed NetLogo (Wilensky, 1999).
-NetLogo is a multi-platform modeling language that is a component of the HubNet (Wilensky & Stroup, 1999) participatory simulation architecture.
-All activities described herein are written in one of these two multi-agent modeling languages.
-Both StarLogoT and NetLogo are designed explicitly for exploring systems with multiple interacting "agents".
-They are instances of a new class of multi-agent (AKA object-based parallel) modeling languages.
-Using these languages, students can represent many different types of "agents," such as flashing fireflies, cars in traffic or molecules in a gas They can then build models of the behavior and interactions of thousands of such individual agents.
-The original EACH models were developed in StarLogoT.
-More recent project models (including ,many described here) have been developed in NetLogo.
-We've moved to NetLogo because its interaction with HubNet opens new research avenues that will eventually incorporate interactive agents and multi-user scenarios; these possibilities will be discussed briefly in the concluding section.
+The Simulated Evolution project is one of several curricular interventions undertaken as part of several NSF funded research projects.
+These projects share the goal of building computer-based tools and curricula to enable students to explore and make sense of complex systems and to study student sense-making using these tools.
+As part of these projects, we have developed several agent-based modeling languages and environments culminating in the multi-agent modeling environment NetLogo (Wilensky, 1999a).
+NetLogo is a multi-platform agent-based modeling language and integrated modeling environment.
+All activities described herein are written in NetLogo or in a previous less developed language, StarLogoT (Wilensky, 1997a).
+NetLogo was designed explicitly for exploring systems with multiple interacting "agents".
+NetLogo is a prominent representative of a new class of such multi-agent (AKA agent-based) modeling languages.
+While most of these languages were designed for researchers, NetLogo was explicitly designed as a tool for both learners and researchers and adheres to the design criterion of "low threshold and high ceiling" (Tisue & Wilensky, 2004).
+Using NetLogo, students can represent many different types of "agents," such as flashing fireflies, cars in traffic or molecules in a gas.
+They can then build models of the behavior and interactions of thousands of such individual agents (Wilensky, 2001).
+Two of the models described herein were originally developed in StarLogoT (Wilensky, 1997) and have subsequently been ported to NetLogo.
+More recent project models have been developed in NetLogo.
+Besides its more advanced modeling features, NetLogo also incorporates the HubNet tool (Wilensky & Stroup, 1999), which opens avenues for incorporating interactive agents and multi-user scenarios; these possibilities will be discussed briefly in the concluding section.

-The latest version of StarLogoT and an associated collection of "extensible" models (collectively entitled "Connected Models" (Wilensky, 1998)) are available for download at ccl.northwestern.edu/cm.
-The models are drawn from a wide range of disciplines including physics, biology, mathematics, computer science, chemistry, materials science, ecology and economics.
-Similarly, the latest version of NetLogo and associated models can be downloaded from ccl.northwestern.edu/ps.
+The latest version of NetLogo and an associated large collection of sample models (collectively entitled the NetLogo Models Library (Wilensky, 1999)) are available for download at .ccl.northwestern.edu/netlogo.
+The models are drawn from a wide range of disciplines including physics, biology, mathematics, computer science, chemistry, materials science, ecology, economics, urban studies and linguistics.

-3. The Context
+III.
+The Context

-The EACH project emerged out of the larger scale MSCP project (located at Tufts University's Center for Connected Learning and Computer-Based Modeling (CCL).
-The project has continued its work under the umbrella of the Participatory Simulations (PS) project.
-As part of the MSCP project, we studied students at many different grade levels as they explored and created models of complex phenomena in the language StarLogoT.
-Students (from middle school to graduate school) came to the CCL and met informally with project staff who mentored them in learning StarLogoT.
+As we have mentioned, Simulated Evolution emerged from a succession of projects in which we studied students at many different grade levels as they explored and created multi-agent models of complex phenomena.
+This work was conducted at the Center for Connected Learning and Computer-Based Modeling (CCL), first located at Tufts University and then moved to Northwestern University.
+Students (from middle school to graduate school) came to the CCL and met informally with project staff who mentored them in learning NetLogo.
 Students explored models from the project library according to their interests.
-They were encouraged to vary and extend the underlying StarLogoT code for the project sample models and, when they felt ready, to create new models from "scratch".
+They were encouraged to vary and extend the underlying NetLogo code for the project sample models and, when they felt ready, to create new models from "scratch".
 The topic of evolution, in general, is one that has appealed to many of the student modelers.
 For the high school students and many of the undergraduates as well, evolution was studied largely in "story" form.
 That is, they learned stories of how the theory of evolution came into being, how it was resisted and how it is supposed to work.
 Many of the students found these stories intriguing but unsatisfying.
-The dissatisfaction consisted of feeling that they did not have an adequate methodology for testing the plausibility of particular evolutionary arguments or for evaluating competing evolutionary claims.
+The dissatisfaction consisted of feeling that they did not have an adequate methodology for testing the plausibility of particular evolutionary arguments or for evaluating competing evolutionary claims,